netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-classes.md

 In Kubernetes, Ingress can be used as a single entry point for exposing multiple applications to the outside world.
 The Ingress would have an `Address` (`Status.LoadBalancer.IP`) field which is updated after the successful ingress creation.
 This field is updated with a public IP address or host name through which the Kubernetes application can be reached.
 In cloud deployments, this field can also be the IP address or host name of a cloud load-balancer.

-In cloud deployments, Citrix ADC CPX along with the ingress controller is exposed using a service of `type LoadBalancer` which in turn creates a cloud load-balancer.
-The cloud load balancer then exposes the Citrix ADC CPX along with the ingress controller.
-So, the Ingress resources exposed with the Citrix ADC CPX should be updated using the public IP address or host name of the cloud load balancer.
+In cloud deployments, Netscaler CPX along with the ingress controller is exposed using a service of `type LoadBalancer` which in turn creates a cloud load-balancer.
+The cloud load balancer then exposes the Netscaler CPX along with the ingress controller.
+So, the Ingress resources exposed with the Netscaler CPX should be updated using the public IP address or host name of the cloud load balancer.

 This is applicable even on on-prem deployments.
-In dual-tier ingress deployments, in which the Citrix ADC CPX is exposed as service type `LoadBalancer` to the tier-1 Citrix ADC VPX ingress, the ingress resources operated by the Citrix ADC CPX is updated with the VIP address.
+In dual-tier ingress deployments, in which the Netscaler CPX is exposed as service type `LoadBalancer` to the tier-1 Netscaler VPX ingress, the ingress resources operated by the Netscaler CPX is updated with the VIP address.

-This topic provides information about how to enable the ingress status update for Citrix ADC CPX with the Citrix ingress controller as sidecar deployments.
+This topic provides information about how to enable the ingress status update for Netscaler CPX with the Citrix ingress controller as sidecar deployments.

 **Note**: